 Hanging your Climate Clock: The French Cleat

-The top back lip of your Climate Clock has a 45-degree angle cut into it for the purposes of hanging on a wall with a french cleat.
+If the top back lip of your Climate Clock has a 45-degree angle cut into it, this is called a french cleat and can be used to hang on a wall with a matching french cleat.
 You can affix an upward-pointing cleat to a wall to make a home for your Climate Clock to be displayed.
 This way it can easily be removed to use in the field and just as easily returned.

 DC Power Cable Extensions